 FACTBOX-Key political risks to watch in Taiwan

-TAIPEI, July 1 (Reuters) - The threat of military conflict between Taipei and Beijing has faded, raising the appeal of Taiwan for foreign investors, but sudden policy shifts and fractious local politics could cool the investment climate.
+TAIPEI May 31 (Reuters) - The threat of military conflict between Taipei and Beijing has faded, transforming the appeal of Taiwan for foreign investors, but policy risk and the threat of polarised local politics could cool the investment climate.

 Following is a summary of key Taiwan risks to watch: